Using Ansible with Junos PyEZ Tables to Retrieve Operational Information from Devices Running Junos OS

 Understanding Junos PyEZ Tables

-Junos PyEZ is a microframework for Python that enables you to manage and automate devices running Junos OS.
-Junos PyEZ supports using simple YAML definitions, which are referred to as Tables and Views, to retrieve and filter operational command output and configuration data from devices running Junos OS.
+Junos PyEZ is a microframework for Python that enables you to manage and automate Junos devices.
+Junos PyEZ supports using simple YAML definitions, which are referred to as Tables and Views, to retrieve and filter operational command output and configuration data from Junos devices.

-When you use Ansible to manage devices running Junos OS, the table
+When you use Ansible to manage Junos devices, the table

-modules can use Junos PyEZ Tables to retrieve data from a device.
+use Junos PyEZ Tables to retrieve data from a device.
+The module can reference the

-user-defined Tables and Views that reside on the Ansible control node.
+distribution, or it can reference user-defined Tables and Views that reside on the

 For general information about Junos PyEZ Tables and Views, see the following sections and related documentation in the Junos PyEZ Developer Guide: